Auto insurance claims adjusters who were not paid overtime.

 Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed on behalf of auto insurance adjusters who use Colossus or ClaimIQ and weren’t paid overtime.

-It is believed that some insurance companies may have misclassified these workers as “exempt” from overtime pay – meaning they’re not getting overtime when they should.
+They're looking into whether some insurance companies have misclassified these workers as “exempt” from overtime pay – meaning they’re not getting overtime when they should.
 Before lawsuits can even be considered, however, the attorneys we work with need to speak to a few insurance claims adjusters to learn more about their jobs and how they’re getting paid.